robotpony/w42/trash/summer-of-code-finding-my-way-back-to-product.md

 It's about finding meaningful metrics and goals.
 Not vanity metrics that make dashboards look good, but the ones that predict success or failure three months out.
 The canaries in your particular coal mine.

-A good example of a canary can be found in figuring out where and why people leave your product.
-Apathy is often a sign of low perceived value, which can be caused by any gap between a customer's world and your product.
+Here's a good example of a canary: figuring out where and why people leave your product.
+Apathy can be a sign of low perceived value, which can be caused by any gap between a customer's world and your product.
 Frustration is an even harsher metric, and you want to prevent it.
 Once you identify a real metric, the difference will be immediately obvious.

 ## The Synthesis